bitdessin/JustDeepIt/docs/source/tutorials/wheat-head-detection.rst

 Detecting crop heads from images captured by fixed-point cameras or drones allows to conduct high-throughput phenotyping and efficiently run large farms.
 Deep learning technology has become more common for various detection tasks.
-For instance, in this tutorial, we used AgroLens to train Faster R-CNN\ [#fasterrcnn]_ for wheat head detection.
+For instance, in this tutorial, we use JustDeepIt to train Faster R-CNN\ [#fasterrcnn]_ for wheat head detection.